knpuniversity/symfony2-series/knpu/episode4/assetic.rst

 or SASS, you'll need to process those into CSS before seeing your changes.
 On deploy, you'll probably also want to combine your CSS into a single file and remove all the extra whitespace to speed up your user's experience.
-There are also tools like RequireJS, and the list goes on and on.
+There are also tools like RequireJS, really the list goes on and on.

 Frontend Tools: Grunt
 ---------------------